China backs Hong Kong chief, slams protesters for violence

 For the other demands, she said releasing arrested protesters without an investigation would not uphold the rule of law.

-The extradition bill controversy has given fresh momentum to Hong Kong’s pro-democracy opposition movement, awakening broader concerns that China is chipping away at the rights guaranteed to Hong Kong for 50 years under the “one country, two systems” framework.
-The two marches in June drew more than a million people, according to organizer estimates.
+The extradition bill has given fresh momentum to Hong Kong’s pro-democracy opposition movement, awakening broader concerns that China is chipping away at the rights guaranteed to Hong Kong for 50 years.
+The two marches in June drew more than 1 million people, according to organizer estimates.

-Surveying damage to the building on Tuesday morning, Legislative Council President Andrew Leung said the previous night’s violence had undermined “the core values of Hong Kong.”
+Surveying damage to the legislature, Legislative Council President Andrew Leung said the violence had undermined “the core values of Hong Kong.”
 He said police were collecting evidence of criminal wrongdoing.

 “I believe many Hong Kong people will share the same feeling with me that we are saddened by what happened last night.
 For the best interest of Hong Kong, I hope that all of us can find the way forward professionally,” Leung said.

-While the extradition bills and police use of tear gas and rubber bullets against protesters have drawn expressions of concern from professional groups and foreign governments, the American Chamber of Commerce in Hong Kong said Tuesday that it supported Lam’s government in condemning the violence at the legislature.
+While the extradition bills and police use of tear gas and rubber bullets against protesters have drawn concern from professional groups and foreign governments, the American Chamber of Commerce in Hong Kong said it supported Lam’s government in condemning the violence at the legislature.

-“We believe the violent protests of recent days do not reflect how the majority of people in this dynamic and advanced economy would choose to be heard,” the chamber said in an emailed statement.
+“We believe the violent protests of recent days do not reflect how the majority of people in this dynamic and advanced economy would choose to be heard,” the chamber said in a statement.